List of Hot Black Singles number ones of 1986

-Many of the acts that topped the chart in 1986 did so for the first time, including Meli'sa Morgan, Janet Jackson, Stephanie Mills, Michael McDonald, Timex Social Club, Jean Carne, Shirley Jones, Gwen Guthrie, LeVert, Oran "Juice" Jones, Gregory Abbott, and Melba Moore.
+Many of the acts that topped the chart in 1986 did so for the first time.
+Meli'sa Morgan, Janet Jackson, Stephanie Mills, Michael McDonald, Timex Social Club, Jean Carne, Shirley Jones, Gwen Guthrie, LeVert, Oran "Juice" Jones, Gregory Abbott, and Melba Moore each gained their debut number one during the year.
+Jackson's older brothers had topped the chart six times as the Jackson 5 and her brothers Michael and Jermaine had achieved number ones as solo artists.
+She herself would go on to become one of the most successful black artists of the 1980s and 1990s, with 14 number ones by 1999.
 El DeBarge gained his first solo chart-topper, having previously spent time at number one with family group DeBarge, and Bobby Brown reached the peak position for the first time as a solo artist following number ones as a member of New Edition.
-When "That's What Friends Are For" reached number one, it marked the first Black Singles chart-topper for both Warwick and John.
-Janet Jackson, Billy Ocean, and Freddie Jackson were the only artists to have multiple number one singles during the year.
+When "That's What Friends Are For" reached the peak position, it marked the first number one on this listing for John, who had placed more than 40 singles on the Hot 100 but only crossed over to the black singles chart three times prior to 1986.
+Janet Jackson, Billy Ocean, and Freddie Jackson (no relation to Janet) were the only artists to have multiple Hot Black Singles number ones during the year.
 Freddie Jackson spent a total of five weeks in the top spot, the most of any act.
 His song "Tasty Love" held the peak position for four weeks, tying with "Kiss" and "On My Own" for the longest unbroken run atop the chart.
 Brown's track "Girlfriend" was the final number one of the year.